PistachioPony/gamesparks-docs/Documentation/Configurator/Messages.md

 ## Different message for different players

-You can use segmentation to send player different messages through the segment configuration..
+You can use segmentation to send player different messages through the segment configuration.
 For example, you can create a segment for French players and send these players the same message but in French.

 ![](img/Noti/4.jpg)